m666m/tls_repository/README.md

 # tls_repository

-Auto deployment of an docker repository based on Docker Registry 2, supporting self-signed certificate for TLS and htpasswd authentication.
+Auto deployment of an docker repository based on Docker Registry 2, supporting self-signed certificate for TLS and htpasswd authentication, and provide a web UI: joxit/docker-registry-ui.

 ## Usage